 Find more small kitchen storage ideas in our buyer's guide.

-3. Opt for wooden kitchen trolley for a rustic feel
+3. Opt for a wooden kitchen trolley for a rustic feel

 If your taste is rustic, or even Scandi-inspired, choosing a wooden kitchen trolley could be the style (and storage) solution for you.